CDB(LEGAL) - OTHER REVENUES: SALE, LEASE, OR EXCHANGE OF SCHOOL-OWNED PROPERTY

 Open-Enrollment Charter School Offer

-If the Board intends to sell, lease, or allow use for a purpose other than a District purpose of an unused or underused District facility, it must give each open-enrollment charter school located wholly or partly within the boundaries of the District the opportunity to make an offer to purchase, lease, or use the facility, as applicable, in response to any terms established by the Board, before offering the facility for sale or lease or to any other specific entity.
-The Board is not required to accept an offer made by an open-enrollment charter school.
+The board of a district that intends to sell, lease, or allow use for a purpose other than a district purpose of an unused or underused district facility must give each open-enrollment charter school located wholly or partly within the boundaries of the district the opportunity to make an offer to purchase, lease, or use the facility, as applicable, in response to any terms established by the board, before offering the facility for sale or lease or to any other specific entity.
+The board is not required to accept an offer made by an open-enrollment charter school.
 Education Code 11.1542

-The notice and bidding requirements set out above do not apply to the types of land and real property interests described below and owned by the District.
-The land and those interests described below may not be conveyed, sold, or exchanged for less than the fair market value of the land or interest unless the conveyance, sale, or exchange is with one or more abutting property owners who own the property outright.
+The notice and bidding requirements set out above do not apply to the types of land and real property interests described below and owned by a district.
+The land and those interests described below may not be conveyed, sold, or exchanged for less than the fair market value of the land or interest unless the conveyance, sale, or exchange is with one or more abutting property owners who own the underlying fee simple.
 The fair market value is determined by an appraisal obtained by the district that owns the land or interest.
 The appraisal price is conclusive of the fair market value of the land or interest.
 This applies to:

-Streets or alleys, owned outright or used by easement;
+- Streets or alleys, owned in fee or used by easement;

-Land or a real property interest originally acquired for streets, rights-of-way, or easements that the political subdivision chooses to exchange for other land to be used for streets, rights-of-way, easements, or other public purposes, including transactions partly for cash;
+- Land or a real property interest originally acquired for streets, rights-of-way, or easements that the district chooses to exchange for other land to be used for streets, rights-of-way, easements, or other public purposes, including transactions partly for cash;

-The land or interests described by items 1 and 2 above may be sold to:
+- The land or interests described by items 1 and 2, above, may be sold to abutting property owners:

 Higher Education Institutions

-The District may donate, exchange, convey, sell, or lease land, improvements, or any other interest in real property to an institution of higher education for less than its fair market value and without complying with the notice and bidding requirements in order to promote a public purpose related to higher education.
-The District shall determine the terms and conditions of the transaction so as to effectuate and maintain the public purpose.
+A district may donate, exchange, convey, sell, or lease land, improvements, or any other interest in real property to an institution of higher education for less than its fair market value and without complying with the notice and bidding requirements in order to promote a public purpose related to higher education.
+The district shall determine the terms and conditions of the transaction so as to effectuate and maintain the public purpose.
 Local Gov't Code 272.001(j)

 Other Political Subdivisions